jamie-wong/nexmo-developer/_blog/blogposts/en/futurenow-hackathon-with-manipal-university-e-enterprise-and-vonage.md

 **Jaison:** “Just how good the intents were.
 I had the query of “what event am I at?” -so that’s for the location.
 So I added as the expression, “where is this location?” and you could instead ask another keyword for it, like “destination”.
 And it wouldn’t struggle for it.
 It would realize, “Oh yeah 'destination' is there and ‘where is’ is there” -so it must be another location intent.
 And it would be able to pull context like that which was really, really cool.”

-**Saina:** “The suggestions for expressions were really accurate.
+**Sania:** “The suggestions for expressions were really accurate.
 After you put in one, you get a lot of suggestions that have somehow recognized what you are looking for.
 It’s really good.”

 ### What’s Next For You As A Group and Individually?